UVADS/orientation-technical/README.md

 # orientation-technical
 **Executive Summary** This repo contains the materials for the UVADS residential technical orientation.
 Chief of which is a checklist of items to complete before classes begin.
 Supplemental materials are linked to help complete the checklist.
-There is also a schedule of syncronys session to help complete the checklist.
+There is also a schedule of synchronous session to help complete the checklist.

 ## The Checklist